lightning/bolts/ext-dynamic-commitments.md

 ##### Requirements

-TODO: handle edge case where both nodes send `dyn_propose` as `initiator`

 The sending node:
+  - MUST be the `initiator` established in the preceding quiescence protocol.
   - MUST set `channel_id` to an existing one it has with the recipient.
   - MUST NOT send a set of TLV parameters that would violate the requirements of the identically named parameters in BOLT 2 or associated extensions.
   - MUST remember its last sent `dyn_propose` parameters.
   - if it is currently waiting for a response (`dyn_ack` or `dyn_reject`):
-    - MUST NOT send another `dyn_propose`
+    - MUST NOT send another `dyn_propose`.
     - SHOULD close the connection if it exceeds an acceptable time frame.
-  - if it is the `initiator`:
-    - MUST set `initiator` to 1
-    - if it sets `channel_type` and the `channel_type` conversion requires re-anchoring (see appendix for conversions that require re-anchoring)
+  - if it sets `channel_type` and the `channel_type` conversion requires re-anchoring (see appendix for conversions that require re-anchoring):
-      - MUST set `kickoff_feerate`
-  - if it is the `responder`:
-    - MUST set `initiator` to 0
-    - MUST set the `channel_type` TLV to the same value as the one sent by the `initiator`
-    - MUST NOT set the `kickoff_feerate` TLV
+    - MUST set `kickoff_feerate`.
-    - MUST NOT send a set of TLV parameters that would violate the requirements of the identically named parameters in BOLT 2 **assuming** the acceptance of the parameters it received in the `initiator`'s `dyn_propose` message.

 The receiving node:
   - if `channel_id` does not match an existing channel it has with the sender:
     - SHOULD send an `error` and close the connection.
-  - if it wishes to update additional parameters as part of the *same* dynamic commitment negotiation AND has not yet sent a `dyn_ack` message:
-    - MUST send a `dyn_propose` with its desired parameters
-    - MUST NOT send a `dyn_propose` after a `dyn_ack` for the same negotiation
-    - MUST send a `dyn_ack` to accept the parameters it was sent
+  - MUST respond with either a `dyn_ack` or `dyn_reject`.
+  - if the TLV parameters of the `dyn_propose` are acceptable and the receiver intends to execute those parameter changes:
+    - MUST respond with `dyn_ack`.
+    - MUST remember its last received `dyn_propose` parameters.
+  - if the TLV parameters of the `dyn_propose` are NOT acceptable and the receiver refuses to execute those parameter changes:
-    - MUST NOT send a `dyn_reject`
+    - MUST respond with `dyn_reject`.

 _NOTE FOR REVIEWERS_: These messages all interact with each other, so feedback is welcome for how to restructure this section so that the invariants it